JohannesBuchner/GRAHSP-run/README.rst

 --------------------

 GRAHSP is a private code developed with several years of effort.
 There will be a public release in the future.
-However in the current proprietary phase, scientific publications should be obtained that demonstrate the capabilities and benefits and obtain scientific insights.

-That you have received GRAHSP means I trust you to keep the code private and respect the policy.
+That you have received GRAHSP means I trust you to keep the code private and respect the policy:

-The current usage policy of GRAHSP is that co-authorship needs to be offered to the authors.
+* You will get access to the GRAHSP code (GRAHSP, GRAHSP-run repositories)
+* You will get access to code documentation and example data sets (GRAHSP-example repository)
+* You will get help applying the code and interpreting the results:
+  * Resources include scripts and notebooks in GRAHSP-example, and user issues for questions and answers
+  * If your questions are generic and may help other users, please open an issue (in GRAHSP-run/ for most issues, in GRAHSP-examples/ for the scripts there and for new example data or notebooks, in GRAHSP/ only for model bugs)
+* Scientific publications are encouraged to demonstrate the capabilities and benefits of the code and to obtain scientific insights.

+You are expected to

+* help make improvements to the GRAHSP collaboration, such as:
+  * opening issues pointing out how to improve the documentation for newcomers (for example you do not understand something while reading a file)
+  * help resolve open issues, helping other users
+  * sharing code or data sets with other users, such as a jupyter notebook or data set
+* offer co-authorship to core GRAHSP developers (Johannes, Mara) and anyone else who helps you with the code during the project

-SED fitting is a subtle endevour where you can make many mistakes.
-Preparing the photometry, watch out for
+SED fitting is a subtle endevour where one can make many mistakes.
+When preparing the photometry, watch out for
 * type of magnitude (petrosian, Hall, total/aperture, )
 * that the aperture matches across bands so you look at the same physical region
 * flux conversion (units nanomaggies, mJy, uJy, ...)